JuniorDallagnolo/giftr_api/README.md

 # GIFTR API
 MAD9023 Final Project GIFTR APP Backend - FIRST RESTFUL API using vanilla PHP and SQL

+#### Serverside FIX - Depending on the server you use you might need to put .php extension on controllers endpath

 The API contain Three endpoints resources - USERS , PEOPLE , GIFTS

 The initial call should be to the Users resource [https://dall0078.edumedia.ca/mad9023/giftr/api/users](https://dall0078.edumedia.ca/mad9023/giftr/api/users).
 So you generate a token to use for all future calls.